DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Experiments

-\paragraph{Image Classification.} We first consider the vision domain, where we aim to fine-tune the ViT-B/16 variant of the Vision Transformer architecture \cite{vit}, which was fine-tuned on the ImageNet-21K dataset \cite{imagenet}.
 This experiment consists of two benchmarks.
-The first is the Visual Task Adaptation Benchmark (VTAB-1K), a transfer-learning benchmark that evaluates vision models on 19 image classification tasks across three domains—Natural, Specialized, and Structured—using only 1000 labeled examples per task.
+The first is the Visual Task Adaptation Benchmark (VTAB-1K) which evaluates vision models on 19 image classification tasks across three domains - Natural, Specialized, and Structured - using only 1000 labeled examples per task.
 Per-domain results are reported in Table \ref{tab: per-domain vtab}, with detailed results in Appendix \ref{sec:detail_vtab}.
 When incorporating stabilization into DoRA ($\tau-$DoRA), as described in Section \ref{sec:dora_with_noise}, the resulting $\tau-$DoRA improves overall performance by $0.5\%$ compared to the original DoRA with nearly no additional computational overhead, suggesting the practical benefits of including this stabilization term.
 Moreover, with hypernetwork-based parameter generation, our method DoRAN significantly outperforms all baselines, notably improving over DoRA by 1.1\% on Natural, 1.6\% on Specialized, and 1.8\% on Structured tasks.
-While hypernetworks inevitably introduce additional parameters, sharing half of the architecture across attention heads and query/value projections greatly reduces this overhead.
 As a result, DoRAN requires only $0.09\%$ more trainable parameters relative to total parameters of ViT compared to DoRA, yet achieves significant performance gains.

-The second benchmark we consider is Fine-Grained Visual Classification (FGVC), a family of datasets designed to distinguish highly similar categories within a domain.
+The second benchmark is Fine-Grained Visual Classification (FGVC) designed to distinguish highly similar categories within a domain.
 These datasets evaluate a model’s ability to capture subtle, local visual cues such as textures, parts, and patterns, and are widely used to assess recognition beyond coarse object categories.
 As reported in Table \ref{tab: fgvc}, $\tau-$DoRA significantly improves performance over standard DoRA across all datasets, with an average gain of 1.6\%.
-Furthermore, DoRAN, which combines added noise with hypernetwork-based reparameterization, achieves the best results on nearly all datasets (except Stanford Cars), with notable improvements—$+2.3\%$ over DoRA and $+4.7\%$ over LoRA—while introducing only $0.09\%$ additional trainable parameters relative to the total parameters of ViT.
+Furthermore, DoRAN, which combines added noise with hypernetwork-based reparameterization, achieves the best results on nearly all datasets (except Stanford Cars), with notable improvements—$+2.3\%$ over DoRA and $+4.7\%$ over LoRA - while introducing only $0.09\%$ additional trainable parameters relative to the total parameters of ViT.
 These results highlight the effectiveness of integrating added noise with the reparameterization mechanism.

 \paragraph{Commonsense Reasoning.} Having shown the effectiveness of both $\tau-$DoRA and DoRAN on vision tasks, we now evaluate them on language tasks using the commonsense reasoning benchmark, which includes eight sub-tasks.
 Following \cite{commonsense}, we merge all datasets into a 150k training set and test on LLaMA-7B and 13B \cite{llama}.
 As shown in Table \ref{tab: commonsense}, $\tau-$DoRA outperforms most datasets on LLaMA-7B and improves DoRA by $+1.9\%$ (7B) and $+0.2\%$ (13B), demonstrating the benefit of added noise.
 DoRAN, combining noise with hypernetwork-based reparameterization, achieves the best average accuracy on both scales: 77.01\% on 7B ($+2.0\%$ over DoRA, $\approx+3.0\%$ over LoRA) and 80.76\% on 13B ($+0.7\%$ over DoRA).
 On LLaMA-7B, it performs especially well on HellaSwag (83.45\%), ARC-c (65.02\%), and OBQA (79.6\%, best in block).
 Overall, DoRAN consistently improves commonsense reasoning, with gains persisting on harder benchmarks (e.g., ARC-c), while adding only negligible parameters compared to DoRA and LoRA.